 Unaged spirits (also known as white spirits) have a transparent appearance and offer a more straightforward flavor profile compared to their aged counterparts.
 These spirits are bottled shortly after distillation without any additional aging or maturation process.
 Untouched by time they serve well in cocktails due to their clean and neutral taste that allows other ingredients to take center stage.

-Vodka is one of the most popular unaged spirits, as it is versatile and can be used in a wide range of cocktails.
-Gin is another popular unaged spirit, but it is often infused with botanicals to give it a more complex flavor profile.
+Vodka is one of the most popular examples of an unaged spirit due to its versatility in a wide range of cocktails.
+Gin is another beloved choice for creating mixed drinks; though it is an unaged spirit infused with botanicals to achieve a more complex flavor profile.

 Here are some resources I recommend: